Creative Ireland Open Call Application Workshops for Manorhamilton, Ballinamore and Carrick on Shannon.

 - Projects that explore creative enterprise or explore how creativity could impact on conventional business.

 The nominal amount awarded to any one project will typically be between €500 and €5,000.
 While there is no fixed number of awards, there will generally be a larger number of lesser value awards and a small number of higher value ones.
 The quantity and value of awards will depend on available funding, number of applicants and the quality of applications.

 Payment to successful applicants will be made by electronic fund transfer only.
 Recipients of awards in excess of €1,000 may drawdown 50% of the award immediately following selection.
 Following completion of the project, the all successful applicants must complete a short report and provide evidence that the event has taken place (photographs, press reviews etc.), final accounts, and receipts for the full costs.

-Completed forms must be marked ‘Creative Leitrim Open Call 2018’ and returned before Friday 1st June to Leitrim County Council, Áras an Chontae, Carrick on Shannon, Co.
-Leitrim or emailed using the file transfer platform www.wetransfer.com to email@example.com.
+Completed application forms must be marked ‘Creative Leitrim Open Call 2019’ and returned before midnight on Monday 3rd June by email using the file transfer platform www.wetransfer.com to email@example.com or by post to Leitrim County Council, Áras an Chontae, Carrick on Shannon, Co.
+Leitrim.